 The class costs about $200 and includes all the perks of the Udemy platform, such as a 30-day money-back guarantee.
 It is the most thorough course on creating a quilting business that we could find, and this information could be invaluable to someone looking to make the leap from hobby to career.

-How We Chose the Best Online Quilting Classes
+How Much Do Online Quilting Classes Cost?